 Although Amazon isn't established as a review site, with such mammoth product consumption across their platform, those products and their reviews go hand in hand to create richer product insights, helping influence shopper behaviour.

-Local reviews left on Amazon are highly influential for businesses, with their star rating helping them stand out from other sellers.
+3rd Party Reviews left on Amazon are highly influential for businesses, with their star rating helping them stand out from other sellers.

 We briefly mentioned Yelp at the beginning of this post.
 Yelp is a review site which publishes crowd-sourced reviews about local bricks and mortar businesses.
 Yelp was originally created for people to leave reviews for local places such as dentists, hairdressers or mechanics.